nicolasmcnair/magpy/README.md

 Check the Wiki (https://github.com/nicolasmcnair/magpy/wiki) for details on how use MagPy.

-**For Rapid<sup>2</sup> stimulators, the unlock code should be supplied on its own (i.e., without the command character 'Q' or the CRC).
+**N.B.
+For Rapid<sup>2</sup> stimulators, the unlock code should be supplied on its own (i.e., without the command character 'Q' or the CRC).
 See the commented out command in the example below.**

 Example: